fm-chen/fm-chen.github.io/_news/announcement_3.md

 related_posts: true
 ---

-Our paper (I co-authored) *"Behavior Alignment: A New Perspective of Evaluating LLM-based Conversational Recommendation Systems"* is published at SIGIR 2024.
+The paper I co-authored *"Behavior Alignment: A New Perspective of Evaluating LLM-based Conversational Recommendation Systems"* is published at SIGIR 2024.